SiddPlus/Technical-Art-Alive-Game/Development Journal Template.md

 Anti Aliasing and Upscaling in Unreal Engine | Unreal Engine 5.4 Documentation | Epic Developer Community (s.d.)
 At: https://dev.epicgames.com/documentation/en-us/unreal-engine/anti-aliasing-and-upscaling-in-unreal-engine

 Zou, X., Xiao, F., Yu, Z., Li, Y. and Lee, Y. J. (2023) 'Delving Deeper into Anti-Aliasing in ConvNets' In: International Journal of Computer Vision 131 (1) pp.67–81.

+Digital Foundry: Anti-Aliasing - What Is It And Why Do We Need It?
+(2018) At: https://www.youtube.com/watch?v=NbrA4Nxd8Vo

 ## Declared Assets

 - Please use the [harvard referencing convention](https://mylibrary.uca.ac.uk/referencing).